TACH04/DisputeDashboard/DEVELOPMENT.md

 ### Migration Guidelines

 #### Data Version Updates
-- **Current version**: `1.1` (only supported version)
+- **Current version**: `1.1` (current data format)
-- **Old format cases are automatically deleted on load**
+- **Version field is automatically added to cases without it**
 - **No migration logic needed for new versions**

-#### Breaking Changes
+#### Data Format
-- Only version 1.1 format is supported
+- Version 1.1 format is the current standard
-- Cases with missing or different version numbers are deleted
+- Cases without version field are automatically updated
-- No backward compatibility with older formats
+- Full backward compatibility maintained
 - New installations start with version 1.1 format